YoungTooller/YoungTooller/README.md

 ###

-<h3 align="center">In the past I developed games, but at the moment I have switched to a new direction and am studying wub-development.
+<h3 align="center">In the past I developed games, but at the moment I have switched to a new direction and am studying wеb-development.
 But sometimes I also devote time to games</h3>

 ###